cs-uob/COMS20012/docs/exercises/EXERCISES1.md

 **There will be no written corrections.
 Exercises will be discussed during the recorded live Q&A. Come and prepare questions.**

 ## A. Intro to CIA/AAA/Threat/Security Principles
-1. Let us assume tha mayor of Bristol wants to release a public notice on an important issue.
+1. Let us assume that the mayor of Bristol wants to release a public notice on an important issue.
 Which of the CIA properties should be enforced and why?
 2. Explain why someone need not worry about being a victim of a social engineering attack through their cell phone if they are inside of a Faraday cage.
 3. With respect to the C.I.A. and A.A.A. concepts, what risks are posed by Trojan horses?
 4. With respect to the C.I.A. and A.A.A. concepts, what risks are posed by someone making so many download requests from an online music store that it prevents other users from being able to download any songs?